OpenCAPI/oc-accel-doc/web-doc/docs/deep-dive/hardware-logic.md

 * **oc_bsp_wrap** and **oc_cfg** come from oc-bip ( [OpenCAPI3.0 Device Reference design] )
 * **oc_function** comes from OC-Accel `hardware/hdl/core`.
+  * oc_action can be issued either from a regular or from a "Partial Reconfiguration (PR)" process.
+In the latter only this region is build and attached to a previously built base.
+A PR_code ensures they are compatible.

 oc_bsp_wrap has DLX, PHY, TLX, VPD (Virtual Product Data) and flash_sub_system. oc_cfg handles the registers defined in OpenCAPI CFG specification.